Federal vs private student loan repayment options

 Learn more about the Graduated Repayment Period

-Deferring your student loans when you’re returning to college, going to graduate school, or in an internship, residency, or fellowship
+Deferring your student loans when you’re returning to college, going to graduate school, or in an internship, clerkship, fellowship, or residency.

-With a deferment, you can reduce or postpone payments while you’re resuming undergraduate studies, attending graduate school, or beginning an internship or residency.
+With a deferment, you can reduce or postpone payments while you’re resuming undergraduate studies, attending graduate school, or beginning an internship, clerkship, fellowship, or residency.

 Learn more about deferring loans while in graduate school